How to start using AI in 2026 – A complete guide for beginners

 However, the definition of AI can be complex and sometimes controversial.
 Let’s look at what is generally considered AI and what is not, along with some examples.

-What is considered AI
+What is considered AI?

 Artificial intelligence is an ever-evolving field that defines a wide array of technologies capable of performing tasks that typically require human-like intelligence.